 This 45-minute guided tour includes opportunities for you and your students to learn about the Garden in a whole different way.
 Botanical Garden educational staff or volunteers will lead an interactive walking tour of the conservatory and outdoor gardens (weather permitting).
 Besides learning the history of the Botanical Garden, tour groups will have the opportunity to explore and interact with different exhibits while participating in a scavenger hunt along the way.
 (All Grades)

 In this unguided experience, educators have the opportunity to visit the Botanical Garden and deliver their own content.
 This is perfect for educators who wish to bring in students for drawing, photography and other educationally related field trips.
 Classes who participate in Independent Study programs receive their own 90-minute period without distraction from other schools.
 Other visitors may be present.
 Teachers are permitted to use their own lessons and materials.
-Please discuss the specifics of your Independent Study with our School and Youth Coordinator to learn how you can lead an Independent Study with your class.
+Discuss the specifics with our Youth Education Coordinator to learn how you can lead an Independent Study with your class.
 (All Grades)

 Offered September through May